glouppe/info8006-introduction-to-ai/python_tutorial/README.md

 ### Windows basics
 Since you are on Windows, you will use the *Anaconda prompt* that is installed with Anaconda.
 In this terminal, the commands are different from those of UNIX.

-Download **[LINK TO ZIP]()** into a directory of your choice, unzip it using your file explorer and change the current directory of the *Anaconda prompt* to this new directory.
+Download **[tutorial_code.zip](https://github.com/glouppe/info8006-introduction-to-ai/raw/master/python_tutorial/tutorial_code.zip)** into a directory of your choice, unzip it using your file explorer and change the current directory of the *Anaconda prompt* to this new directory.

 You can find several commands to manipulate files and the current directory of your prompt in the following: